Estimation, Scheduling, Workload – IT or Engineering Projects?

 The Workload functionality was created to compare the available and required workload for each week of the year.
 To make your comparison even easier, we’ve added a graph and color coding (red = not enough hours available).

 Do your work is based on tasks or projects?
-Check our Excel CRM Pro – still on huge discount!
+Check our Sales CRM – still on huge discount!

 How to create a project budget & estimate in a few steps: